 GUCL: Computational Linguistics @ Georgetown

 We are a group of Georgetown University faculty, student, and staff researchers at the intersection of language and computation.
-Our areas of expertise include natural language processing, corpus linguistics, information retrieval, text mining, and more.
-Members belong to the Linguistics and/or Computer Science departments.
+Our areas of expertise include natural language processing, corpus linguistics, information retrieval, text mining, and more, with participation from both the Linguistics and Computer Science departments.

 GU research groups: Corpling, NERT, IRLab, InfoSense, Singh lab